craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

-0. `_caxnc-eqneqLRNindep-000(1|2)` - failing.
-Likely a bad result incurred in quick type path of `floughByBinaryExpressionEqualsCompareV2`.
-Now that `logicalObjectModify` can be deferred, the quick type paths are no longer required.
+0. Still seems to be some duplicates coming out of `partitionForEqualityCompareFloughTypeV2`.

-0. `floughByBinaryExpressionEqualsCompareV2->V3`
+0. cleanup dead code

-    0. Use deffered object crit application to obviate explicit quick type paths.
+0. adapt `floughByCallExpressionV2` to use rttr.logicalObjectAccessData

+0.  finish modulization of LogicalObjectAccessReturn

 0. `floughByCallExpression`

     0. Unionize incoming paths or not?
-For now,

     0. Note: All objects paths in call instance do not necessarily have the same length. `(b ? f : obj.f)()`.
 So process each path in seperately, for now.